-PART III: AUTHORIZING DMV TO DISCLOSE SOCIAL SECURITY NUMBERS; REQUIRING UI CLAIMANTS TO CONTACT FIVE POTENTIAL EMPLOYERS PER WEEK; AND ELIMINATING THE PROCEDURE TO REQUEST RECONSIDERATION OF DECISIONS.
+PART I: AUTHORIZING DMV TO DISCLOSE SOCIAL SECURITY NUMBERS; REOUIRING UI CLAIMANTS TO CONTACT FIVE POTENTIAL EMPLOYERS PER WEEK: AND ELIMINATING THE PROCEDURE TO REQUEST RECONSIDERATION OF DECISIONS.

-SECTION 4.
+SECTION 1.1.
 G.S.
-20-7(b2) reads as rewritten:
+20-7(b2) is amended by adding a new subdivision to read: